 A variety of postgraduate qualifications are available, including the Master of Pharmacy (Research) and Doctor of Philosophy.
 The Faculty of Health also offers a Master of Pharmacy, which, like the Bachelor of Pharmacy is an entry course for students with a degree in the health sciences.

 The University of Canberra Bachelor of Pharmacy program is accredited by the Australian Pharmacy Council.
-For information on requirements relating to registration of health professionals in Australia or recognition of prior qualification from an overseas institution please refer to the Australian Health Practitioner Regulation Agency via the following link: AHPRA.
+For information on requirements relating to registration of health professionals in Australia or the recognition of a prior qualification from an overseas institution please refer to the Australian Health Practitioner Regulation Agency via the following link: AHPRA.

 Heath Student Liaison